Cube / How to resource Boxes and a little guidance

 Boxes for projects can be sourced in many ways.
 Just a few ideas include recycling containers from the kitchen, such as cereal, rice & crackers.
 Shipping and clothing boxes are good as well, but the scale needs to be considered in relation to the 'city' one is assembling.
 Cardboard tubing is especially popular.
 Chinese food containers [new ones, not used!] and other paperboard containers work well.

-Their Box City units consisting of eight 6" cubes, ten 5" cubes, ten 4" gabled roof shape cubes and twelve 4" cubes are $42.00 for the 40 boxes in this kit.
+Their Box City Kit is 40 Boxes made up of eight 6" cubes, ten 5" cubes, ten 4" gabled roof shape boxes and twelve 4" cubes for $43 plus shipping.

 Shipping costs (UPS) from Kansas City, Missouri are additional.